mtuando/mtuando.github.io/essays/smart-questions.md

 <img width="450px" src="../img/regex_scrnsht.png">

 ​
-Raymond highlights a critical distinction in his work: "Describe the goal, not the step".
-This person failed to adhere to this principle by focusing on a specific technical "step"—using regular expressions—rather than stating their high-level "goal" of modifying a CSS property.
-The essay also suggests that questions similar to these are basically time wasters in hindsight because they force the community to waste their precious free time to answer the user’s flawed premises rather than actually solving the problem.
+​Raymond highlights a critical distinction in his work: “Describe the goal, not the step”.
+This person failed to comply to this principle by focusing on a specific “step”—using regular expressions—rather than stating their “goal”—modifying a CSS property.
+The essay also suggests questions similar to these are basically time wasters in hindsight because they force the community to waste their precious free time to answer the user’s flawed premises rather than actually solving the problem.​
 ​

 ## Smart questions